elastic/apm-nodejs-http-client/README.md

 This module is meant for building other modules that needs to communicate with Opbeat.

-If you are looking to use Opbeat in your app or website, you'd most like want to check out [the official Opbeat module for Node.js](https://github.com/opbeat/opbeat-node) instead.
+If you are looking to use Opbeat in your app or website, you'd most likely want to check out [the official Opbeat module for Node.js](https://github.com/opbeat/opbeat-node) instead.

 ## Installation